Danish Haziq

-Muhamad Danish Haziq bin Saipul Hisham (born 12 September 1997) is a Malaysian professional footballer who plays as a right-back for Malaysia Super League club Penang on loan from Perak.
+Muhamad Danish Haziq bin Saipul Hisham (born 12 September 1997) is a Malaysian professional footballer who plays as a right-back.

 Club career

 After playing for UiTM in the 2020 Malaysia Super League, Danish moved to Perak for the 2021 season.

 International career

 Danish captained the Malaysia national under-19 team.
 In 2019, he was called up for the under-23 team.